jrandleman/EScheme/doc/primitives.md

 ONLY valid as the FIRST expression in a class constructor: any other use risks undefined behavior!

-See <object-oriented-programming> in <Topics> for more high-level object orientation details.
+See <object-system> in <Topics> for more high-level object orientation details.
 See <class> for more detailed object orientation details.
-See <meta-object> in <Types> for more type details.
+See <meta-object> in <Intrinsic-Types> for more type details.
 ```

 -------------------------------------------------------------------------------